contec-korong/DN-DETR/README.md

 - <sup><a id="sup3" herf="#sup3c">3</a></sup>: This model is based on DAB-Deformbale-DETR(Deformbale Encoder Only), which is a multiscale version of DAB-DETR.
 It requires 16 GPUs to train as it only use deformable attention in the encoder.
 - <sup><a id="sup4" herf="#sup4c">4</a></sup>: This model is based on DAB-Deformbale-DETR which is an optimized implementation with deformable DETR.
 See <a href="https://github.com/IDEA-opensource/DAB-DETR">DAB-DETR</a> for more details.
   <font color=red>**You are encouraged to use this
-deformable version**</font> as it uses deformable attention in both encoder and deocder, which is more lightweight (i.e, train with 4/8 A100 GPUs) and converges faster (i.e, achieves ```48.4``` in 24 epochs, comparable to the 50-epoch DAB-Deformable-DETR).
+deformable version**</font> as it use deformable attention in both encoder and deocder, which is more lightweight (i.e, train with 4/8 A100 GPUs) and converges faster.

 # Usage
 ## How to use denoising training in your own model
 Our code largely follows DAB-DETR and adds additional components for denoising training, which are warped in a file [dn_components.py](models/DAB_DETR/dn_components.py).
 There are mainly 3 functions including **prepare_for_dn**, **dn_post_proces** (the first two are used in your detection forward function to process the dn part), and **compute_dn_loss**(this one is used to calculate dn loss).
-You can import these functions and add them to your own detection model.
+You can import these functions and add them to your detection model.
 You may also compare DN-DETR and DAB-DETR to see how these functions are added if you would like to use it in your own detection models.

 You are also encouraged to apply it to some other DETR-like models or even traditional detection models and update results